Gex 3: Deep Cover Gecko: Development

+Release

+A 2D game titled Gex 3: Deep Pocket Gecko was released for the Game Boy Color in late 1999.
+It uses the same narrative and level themes as Deep Cover Gecko.
+Limited Run Games re-released Deep Cover Gecko as part of their Gex Trilogy for Nintendo Switch, PlayStation 5, Windows and Xbox Series X/S on June 16, 2025.

 Reception

-The PlayStation version of Gex 3: Deep Cover Gecko received favorable reviews, while the Game Boy Color and Nintendo 64 versions received mixed or average reviews, according to the review aggregation website GameRankings.
+The PlayStation version of Gex 3: Deep Cover Gecko received favorable reviews, while the Nintendo 64 versions received mixed or average reviews, according to the review aggregation website GameRankings.
 The N64 version was criticized for stuttering frame rates despite "PlayStation-esque graphics", not taking advantage of the analog stick, and failing to compare to the 3D platformer competition on the Nintendo 64 such as Super Mario 64.
 Whether the player slightly presses the joystick forward or presses it all the way, Gex runs full speed ahead.
 Running on the less powerful PlayStation, Gex 3 was rated higher due to less 3D platformer competition and impressive graphics.
 Next Generation said of the PlayStation version, "In the end, Gex 3 is a passable game – barely.
 Everything about the title is cookie cutter from beginning to end."
 The Daily Mirror called the game "much bigger and better with greater depth of gameplay. [...]
 And, thankfully, the jokes and sarcasm are still there."

 Dan Elektro of GamePro said of the PlayStation version, "Don't doubt that Gex 3 is fun to play.
 Fans of the platform hero will enjoy the multiple hours of action.
 But the focus in this sequel is on addition, not innovation—which is fine, but Gex 4 will need more."
 (Ironically, there was never a plan for a sequel nor a Gex 4.)
 (Note: GamePro gave the PlayStation version 4.5/5 for graphics, and three 4/5 scores for sound, control, and fun factor.)
 Boba Fatt later said of the Nintendo 64 version in one review, "Vets of Gex 2 might've expected more novelty, but Gex 3 is a solid, spunky platformer with hours of challenge and gallons of personality—and it's far better than the likes of Tonic Trouble or Glover."
 (Note: GamePro gave the Nintendo 64 version three 4/5 scores for graphics, control, and fun factor, and 4.5/5 for sound in one review.) iBot said of the same console version in another review, "If you are a fan of the series and love his jokes and biting wit, then this Gex is just right for you.
 But overall, Gex 3: Deep Cover Gecko is just an average 3D platformer that delivers less than average fun."
 (Note: GamePro gave the Nintendo 64 version 4/5 for graphics, 3/5 for sound, and two 3.5/5 scores for control and fun factor in another review.)